-Jonathan has been a leading wrongful dismissal lawyer in Ontario for over 20 years.
+Jonathan’s expertise in employment law has lead him to become a leading wrongful dismissal lawyer in Ontario for over 20 years.
 His cases have run the gamut from constructive dismissal cases to cases where an employer has alleged “just cause” in an attempt to justify a firing.

 Most wrongful dismissal cases settle, either before there is a need for a lawsuit or at the pre-trial settlement conference stage.